-There are a ton of options out there, all falling along a continuum from eco-unfriendly to super sustainable.
-Luckily for you, we’ve put together this comprehensive guide to put your packaging decisions in perspective and reduce your carbon footprint.
+There are a ton of options out there, ranging from eco-unfriendly to super sustainable.
+Luckily for you, we’ve put together this comprehensive guide to put your packaging decisions in perspective and help reduce your carbon footprint.

 First, let’s look at the main categories that packaging may fall under—recyclable, reusable, and compostable.

-Cardboard boxes, molded pulp forms, and paper-based void fill are used extensively to get small package shipments from point A to point B. The box and the cushioning within get thrown in the big recycling bin outside.
+Cardboard boxes, molded pulp forms, and paper-based filler are used extensively to get small package shipments from point A to point B. The box and the cushioning within get thrown in the big recycling bin outside.

 That paper goes to a facility to get soaked, chopped, cooked, pulped, strained, cleaned, bleached, and reformed.
-Many of the cardboard boxes you use are at least some percentage recycled material (the other being sustainably managed forests).
+Many of the cardboard boxes you use are at least some percentage made up of recycled material.

 Adding to the eco-friendliness of recycled and recyclable paper packaging is the fact that most, if not all, of it can completely biodegrade at the very end of its cycle.
 It is best if this biodegradation occurs through the process of composting instead of in a landfill.